-- A completed PA-01 form. - A physician's prescription for a motorized wheelchair. - Medical documentation from a physician is required to support the provisions set forth regarding recipient criteria as noted above. - A seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
+- A completed PA-01 form; - A physician's prescription for a motorized wheelchair.
+If the recipient is enrolled in Community CARE, the prescription must be written by the recipient's primary care physician (PCP). and - Medical documentation from a physician is required to support the provisions set forth regarding recipient criteria as noted above. - A seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
 The seating evaluation shall: - Indicate the appropriateness of the specific wheelchair requested and all modifications and/or attachments to the specific wheelchair and its ability to meet the recipient's long term medical needs.
-Options that are primarily beneficial in allowing the recipient to perform leisure or recreational activities are not covered: - Include the dated signature of the physician who prescribed the motorized wheelchair is medically necessary; and - The recipient's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - He or she has seen the seating evaluation and motorized wheelchair recommendation. - Documentation indicating that the recipient is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
+Options that are primarily beneficial in allowing the recipient to perform leisure or recreational activities are not covered; - Include the dated signature of the physician who prescribed the motorized wheelchair is medically necessary; and - The recipient's diagnosis or condition is such that a motorized wheelchair is medically necessary; and - He or she has seen the seating evaluation and motorized wheelchair recommendation. - Documentation indicating that the recipient is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair effectively.
 It is not sufficient for a Medicaid provider of motorized wheelchairs to indicate that a recipient is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use it effectively.
-Such documentation shall include: - A signed and dated statement from the recipient's physician, physical therapist that he/she has determined that the recipient has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
-This statement -must be verified by the notes and recommendation of the physician, physical therapist or occupational therapist making such statement; and
+Such documentation shall include: